Super Bowl XXXII: Post-game

-During the post-game victory celebration, Broncos owner Pat Bowlen held the Vince Lombardi Trophy in the air and said, "This one's for John," referring to the fact that Elway's long quest for a Super Bowl victory was finally complete.
-Eighteen years later, Elway, now general manager for the team, would salute an Alzheimer's-stricken Bowlen in the same fashion after the Broncos won Super Bowl 50.
+During the post-game victory celebration, Broncos owner Pat Bowlen held the Vince Lombardi Trophy aloft and said, "this one's for John," saluting Elway's successful completion of his long quest for a Super Bowl victory.
+Eighteen years later, after the Broncos won Super Bowl 50, Elway, now the general manager for the team, would salute Bowlen, who had been diagnosed the year before with Alzheimer's disease, in the same fashion by raising the trophy and exclaiming "this one's for Pat."

-A remarkable fact about Denver's offensive performance was that, except for two penalties and Elway's kneel-downs to end each half, the Broncos did not lose yardage on any play from scrimmage.
+Denver's offensive performance had been so consistent that except for two penalties and Elway's kneel-downs to end each half, the Broncos did not lose yardage on any play from scrimmage.
 Green Bay's Reggie White, Gilbert Brown, LeRoy Butler and others were unable to register a sack against the Broncos' front line.
 Elway completed 12 out of 22 passes for 123 yards, with 1 interception.
 He became the sixth player to score touchdowns in three different Super Bowls, joining Lynn Swann, Franco Harris, Thurman Thomas, Jerry Rice, and Emmitt Smith.
-He was also the Broncos' second-leading rusher behind Davis, with 17 yards and a touchdown on 5 carries.
-Terrell Davis became the only player to rush for three touchdowns in a Super Bowl, and the only non-San Francisco 49er to score three touchdowns in a Super Bowl; Roger Craig, Jerry Rice, and Ricky Watters were the only other players to do so.
-Rice had 3 touchdown catches in two different Super Bowls.
-This feat has only been accomplished one time since Davis, by James White in Super Bowl LI.
+He was also the Broncos' second-leading rusher behind Terrell Davis, with 17 yards and a touchdown on 5 carries.
+Davis became the only player to rush for three touchdowns in a Super Bowl, and the only non-San Francisco 49er to score three in a Super Bowl - joining Roger Craig, Jerry Rice (twice), and Ricky Watters in the feat.
+Only New England running back James White has matched this achievement since, in Super Bowl LI.
 Davis's three touchdowns in this Super Bowl gave him a total of 48 points (8 touchdowns) during the postseason, an NFL record.